 Do you have a highly effective website?
 If you aren’t sure, it’s time to roll up your sleeves and find out.
 Tracking key metrics over time will give you valuable insights and allow you to capitalize on opportunities and track improvements.

 But, what numbers should you be looking at?
 With the plethora of data and information available, it can be difficult to pinpoint key metrics.
-That’s why we’ve pulled together 10 key metrics to determine your site’s effectiveness.
+That’s why we’ve pulled together 10 key metrics to determine your website’s design and development effectiveness.
 From engagement to usability to functionality, these metrics will provide a comprehensive overview of the health of your website.
 Best of all?
 You can access them all in Google Analytics.

 This is the first place to start when determining the overall effectiveness of your site.
 Healthy ranges will vary, but ultimately this will determine how effective your overall marketing campaigns are.
 If you are just beginning to track these measurements, this will serve as an essential benchmark to determine if your site is growing.